not-capuleti/100-days-of-code/log.md

 **Thoughts:**
 I relied on user stories but also tried to make it more interesting and added some extra stuff to the project.

+### Day 4: January 4, 2020

+**Today's Progress**:
+I built a 'Survey form' project from freecodecamp portfolio.

+**Thoughts:**
+It was good to repeat different types of inputs and basic HTML5 form validation.